Skydev0h/tg-contest-freeton/docs/README.md

 The deployment process is explained in more detail [at this dedicated page](deployment.md).

+Example configuration use-cases are provide [at this specific page](examples.md).

 If you want to be extra paranoid you may want to recompile the contract yourself, then you would need [TON Solidity compiler](https://github.com/tonlabs/TON-Solidity-Compiler) and [TVM Linker](https://github.com/tonlabs/TVM-linker) tools.
 You can learn more about writing and compiling smart contracts in [this official guide](https://docs.ton.dev/86757ecb2/p/950f8a-write-smart-contract-in-solidity).
 Some intricacies about setting up tooling and compiling contracts are outlined there.

 ## Usage and interaction